abrostoff2/us-census/README.md

 * what do I want to predict?
 * Do I have the right data for it?

-## From promt:

-* we are looking at characteristics that are associated with a PERSON making more or less than 50,000 dollars a year
+<div class="alert alert-warning"><b>NOTE:</b> we are looking at characteristics that are associated with a PERSON making more or less than 50,000 dollars a year.
-* collection of information helps examine the demographic characteristics of subpopulations across the country

 ### From census website: Some ways data is used:

 * provide services for elderly